gibiee/pokemon-generator/README.md

-This is a toy project for implementation of image generating.
+This is a personal toy project for implementation of image generating.
-I tested the Pokémon images as a topic.
+I tested the Pokémon as a topic.
 I wish this repo could be helpful for many people.

 # Preparing dataset